relativitydev/relativity-test-helpers/README.md

-﻿# relativity-integration-test-helpers
+﻿# relativity-test-helpers-fork

-Open Source Community: Integration testing is a software testing methodology used to test individual software components or units of code to verify their interaction.
+Open Source Community: Integration testing is a software testing methodology to test the integration of two or more systems.
+With Relativity® applications, this typically means the integration between your Relativity application's code and one or more Relativity instances.
 These components are tested as a single group or organized in an iterative manner.
-That said, we have created Relativity Integration Test Helpers to assist you with writing good Integration Tests for your Relativity application.
-You can use this framework to test event handlers, agents or any workflow that combines agents and Eventhandlers.
-We will continue adding more helpers but in the mean time you should be able to create workspaces, create dbcontext, proxy and create documents with this framework.
+We have created Relativity Integration Test Helpers to assist you with writing high-quality, low-effort integration tests for your Relativity application.
+You can use this framework to test event handlers, agents, custom pages, or any workflow that combines these Relativity extensibility points.

- This framework is only compatible for Relativity 9.5 and above.
+The _develop_ branch is in active development and is subject to breaking changes.

-This is also available as a [nuget package].(https://www.nuget.org/packages/RelativityDev.RelativityTestHelpers/)
+A build of this github project's _master_ branch is available as a [nuget package](https://www.nuget.org/packages/RelativityDev.RelativityTestHelpers/).

-This project requires references to Relativity's Relativity® SDK dlls.
-These dlls are not part of the open source project and can be obtained by contacting support@relativity.com, getting it from your Relativity instance, or installing the SDK from the [Community Portal](https://community.relativity.com/s/files).
+This project requires references to the Relativity® SDK.
+You may obtain the necessary assemblies from NuGet, by contacting Relativity support by email at support@relativity.com, by pulling them from your Relativity instance at C:\Program Files\kCura Corporation, or by installing the SDK from the [Community Portal](https://community.relativity.com/s/files).
-Under "relativity-integration-test-helpers\Source\Relativity.Test.Helpers\" you will need to create a "Packages" folder if one does not exist and you will need to add the following dlls to this folder.
-Once you do that you should be able to run your integration tests against an environment.

-• FreeImageNET.dll
-• kCura.Relativity.Client.dll
-• Relativity.API.dll
-• Ionic.Zip.dll
-• itextsharp.dll
-• kCura.Data.dll
-• kCura.Data.RowDataGateway.dll
-• kCura.ImageValidator.dll
-• kCura.Injection.dll
-• kCura.OI.FileID.dll
-• kCura.Relativity.DataReaderClient.dll
-• kCura.Relativity.ImportAPI.dll
-• kCura.Utility.dll
-• kCura.Windows.Forms.dll
-• kCura.Windows.Process.dll
-• kCura.WinEDDS.dll
-• kCura.WinEDDS.ImportExtension.dll
-• Newtonsoft.Json.dll
-• Relativity.API.dll
-• Relativity.dll
-• Relativity.Services.DataContracts.dll
-• Relativity.Services.ServiceProxy.dll